digitalpenguin/Commerce_ImageMeld/readme.md

 2. Create a product detail page with the add to cart form that you want to use.

 2. Add the `Commerce_ImageMeld` snippet at the top of your page template.
-The snippet requires an `image` parameter for the overlaid image template you want to use.
+In addition to the `&productId` parameter, the snippet requires an `&image` parameter for the overlaid image template you want to use.
 You could use the `[[++assets_url]]` system setting along with the path to your image.
 Or, you could use a TV.

 **This must be a PNG image.**